karinlevin13/data-analyst-portfolio-KarinLevin/Project_3/README.md

 ## Description of the data:
-Each log entry is a user action or an event.
-- *EventName* — event name
-- *DeviceIDHash* — unique user identifier
-- *EventTimestamp* — event time.
-- *ExpId* — experiment number: 246 and 247 are the control groups, 248 is the test group.

 The visits table (server logs with data on website visits):
 - *Uid* — user's unique identifier
 - *Device* — user's device